kaazing/java.client.tutorials/android/jms/README.md

 # Kaazing Android WebSocket JMS Tutorial

-This tutorial shows how Android application can communicate over the web with an JMS server via Kaazing WebSocket Gateway using Kaazing Java WebSocket Client library.
-The application publishes text messages via Kaazing Gateway to a JMS server and listens to the messages from the JMS server over WebSocket.
+This Android app communicates with an JMS server via Kaazing WebSocket Gateway.
+The app publishes text messages to a JMS server and listens for messages from the JMS server over WebSocket.

 ## Minimum Requirements for Running or Building Kaazing Android JMS WebSocket tutorial